sonofmole/iPhone_Manager/README.md

 + Kill usbmuxd on the Mac (it will auto restart), which should have all iPhone's rebuild.
 + Reboot your iPhone
 + Take a screenshot of your Mac and upload to Discord
++ Have the last X lines of a device log printed out in Discord
++ Have the last X lines of a device log uploaded to Discord as a log file

 ### Prerequisites